LaunchCodeEducation/skills-back-end-java/assignments/techjobs-mvc/README.md

 When referring to Java class locations, we'll usually omit the leading path: `src/main/java/org/launchcode/`.
 </aside>

-The "model" is contained in the `models` package, in the `JobData` class.
+The "model" is contained in the `JobData` class, which is in the `models` package.
 We put "model" in quotes, since this class isn't a model in the typical, object-oriented sense that we usually mean (maybe a better name for this assignment would be TechJobs VC!).

 The `JobData` class is the exact same class that you used in the console app.
 The only modification is that Eliot changed the path to the `job_data.csv` file so that it could be stored in the `src/main/resources` directory.